1954 Chlef earthquake

-The 1954 Chlef earthquake struck Chlef Province in Algeria on September 9 at 02:04:43 local time.
+The 1954 Chlef earthquake struck El Asnam Province in French Algeria on 9 September at 02:04:43 local time.
 The shock measured 6.7 on the moment magnitude scale and had a maximum Mercalli intensity of XI (Extreme).
 It destroyed Chlef, then named Orléansville, leaving over 1,243 people dead and 5,000 injured.
 Damage was estimated at $6 million.
 It was followed by multiple aftershocks.
 Algeria faces annual earthquakes and has undergone several changes to its earthquake building codes since its first earthquake engineering regulations from 1717.

 Geology

 Powerful earthquakes strike Algeria annually, ranging in Mercalli intensity scale intensity from VI (Strong) to XI (Extreme).
 Chlef was hit by another major earthquake in 1980 which killed 3,500 people.
 The Atlas Mountains area faces aseismic deformation (change in shape not originating from movement of faults), with only marginal plate shifting each year.
 Both Chlef earthquakes originated from the same reverse fault zone.

 The 1954 earthquake measured 6.7 on the moment magnitude scale according to the International Seismological Centre and had a depth of 15 km.
 There is evidence of crustal shortening along a NW-SE trend near the epicenter, but the structure of any faults is poorly understood.
 Because Algeria has a thin shelf and a steep coastal slope, submarine landslides are quite common, especially during earthquakes.
 During the 1954 earthquake, five underwater telephone cables in the Mediterranean Sea were cut by an avalanche, three recording the exact time of impact.